carpentries-incubator/workflows-nextflow/_episodes/04-operators.md

 Here we will use the `filter` operator on the `chr_ch` channel specifying the argument `Number` so that only numeric items are returned.
 We will then use the `view` operator to inspect the contents.

 ~~~
-chr_ch = Channel.of( 1..21, 'X', 'Y' )
+chr_ch = Channel.of( 1..22, 'X', 'Y' )
 autosomes_ch =chr_ch.filter( Number )
 autosomes_ch.view()
 ~~~
 {: .language-groovy }

 Operators can be chained together.

-The previous example could be written like.
+The previous example could be rewritten like.

 ~~~
 chr_ch = Channel
-  .of( 1..21, 'X', 'Y' )
+  .of( 1..22, 'X', 'Y' )
   .filter( Number )
   .view()
 ~~~

 Here we are using a closure as an argument to the `filter` method.
+This will filter and items in the channel object that don't have a remainder when divided by 2.

 ~~~
 chr_ch = Channel
-  .of( 1..21, 'X', 'Y' )
+  .of( 1..22, 'X', 'Y' )
   .filter( Number )
   .filter({ it % 2 == 0 })
   .view()